daneofmanythings/chalktone.nvim/CONFIGURATION.md

 config = function()
-    local P = require('palettes') -- pulling in the palettes module that contains the color data local C = require('colors') -- pulling in the color module that contains color manipulation functions local palette = p._generate_default() -- generating the default colors for the default palette
+    local P = require('palettes') -- pulling in the palettes module that contains the color data local C = require('colors') -- pulling in the color module that contains color manipulation functions local palette = p.generate_default() -- generating the default colors for the default palette

     local blend = C.hex_blend_with_rgb -- a manipulation function that blends two hex colors by converting -- them to rgb, linearly blending, and converting back